 Want help providing feedback to your intern using the COIN method?
-See page 47 in the Appendix for a form that will walk you through the COIN method.
+See page 38 in the Appendix for a form that will walk you through the COIN method.
+The form has also been shared with the interns during their work readiness training.